Dan E. Davidson: Congressional testimony

-Davidson has also presented oral testimony by invitation on three occasions to the U.S. Senate: once before the Committee on Foreign Relations and two times before the Committee on Governmental Affairs.
-He has presented oral testimony by invitation on three occasions to the U.S. House Committee on Appropriations Sub-Committee on State and Foreign Operations.
+Davidson has also presented oral testimony by invitation on four occasions to the U.S. Senate.
+In March 1992, he testified before the U.S. Senate Committee on Foreign Relations Subcommittee on European Affairs.
+On September 19, 2000, Davidson made a statement to the U.S. Senate Committee on Homeland Security and Government Affairs Subcommittee on International Security, Proliferation, and Federal Services.
+He has testified twice before the U.S. Senate Committee on Homeland Security and Governmental Affairs Subcommittee on Oversight of Government Management, the Federal Workforce, and the District of Columbia.
+The May 2012 hearing, titled "A National Security Crisis: Foreign Language Capabilities in the Federal Government," identified a shortage of personnel qualified to fill language-designated positions in key government agencies and offered strategies for increasing the number of Americans possessing advanced proficiency in both language and regional knowledge.

-On May 12, 2012, Davidson testified before the U.S. Senate Committee on Homeland Security and Governmental Affairs Subcommittee on Oversight of Government Management, the Federal Workforce, and the District of Columbia, chaired by Senator Daniel Akaka.
-Titled "A National Security Crisis: Foreign Language Capabilities in the Federal Government," the hearing identified a shortage of personnel qualified to fill language-designated positions in key government agencies and offered strategies for increasing the number of Americans possessing advanced proficiency in both language and regional knowledge.
+He has presented oral testimony by invitation on two occasions to the U.S. House Committee on Appropriations Subcommittee on State, Foreign Operations, and Related Programs.